zagum/Android-SwitchIcon/README.md

 TODO
 -------

-Icon scale now is not supported
+Icon scale now is not supported;
-Changing dash size not supported
+Changing dash size not supported;

 License
 -------